School of Art and Design

 Applications accepted for fall only.
 NYSED: 89109 HEGIS 1099

 The major in Toy Design prepares students for careers as children's product designers working with a variety of companies in the toy industry, from small specialty firms to major global corporations.
+Curriculum below is for the entering class of Fall 2015.

 |MAJOR AREA||TY 311 - Toy Design I||1.5|